How to set strong passwords

 Additional resources for learning

-Take some time to watch the video and read through the PDF booklet below, then try out the activities to see if your security skills are improving!
+Watch the video and read the booklet below.
+Then, try out the activities to test your security skills!

 eSafety Video on Password Security